 Migrating your codebase from Objective-C to Swift can seem like a very daunting task.
 But those who have done it can say with certainty that it is a worthwhile endeavor as it can greatly improve your iOS app’s maintainability and performance.

-Many mobile app development companies expect their iOS app developers to use Swift for new app development.
+Many mobile app development companies expect their iOS app developers to use Swift for app development.
 They are also expected to know how to migrate from Objective-C to Swift.

 This article is a guide that will walk you through the migration process.
 It will also arm you with the knowledge of best practices and tips to ensure a smooth transition.